neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

    'context': { type: string, required: TRUE }
    'phpBinaryPathAndFilename': { type: string, required: TRUE }

-It declares the constraints for the *TYPO3.Flow.core* setting:
+It declares the constraints for the *Neos.Flow.core* setting:

 * the setting is a dictionary (an associative array in PHP nomenclature)
 * properties not defined in the schema are not not allowed